HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 ### Example multimap + settings

-- Rejection of certain attachments for incoming mails and if the recipient is not on the welcome list
+- Rejection of certain attachments for incoming mails and if the recipient is not on the exclude list
 - Indicator: `BANNED_EXTENSIONS(0.00){exe;}`

 /etc/rspamd/local.d/multimap.conf